networkop/meshnet-cni/docs/implementation.md

 # Details :-

 When a pod wants to send a packet to a remote pod, it writes it on the interface inside the pod.
-Pod is completely unaware of the overlay is being used.
+Pod is completely unaware of the grpc overlay being used.
 The interface that a pod sees is one end of a veth pair.
-The other end of the verh pair is with meshnet daemon.
+The other end of the veth pair is with meshnet daemon.
 The meshnet daemon receives any packet that a pod wants to send.
 Meshnet daemon uses the following proto to deliver the packet to the destination pod (on a different node).

 ```go
 message Packet {